 Figure 2: MBI Lookup Successful Response Screenshot

-In the event that your MBI lookup request does not result in a successful response, eServices will display error messages to assist you.
+In the event that your MBI Lookup request does not result in a successful response, eServices will display an error message to assist you.
 If any required fields are left blank or are not in a proper format, a message will appear advising you which fields to correct.

 Figure 3: MBI Lookup Unsuccessful Response Screenshot